-Big news from Udemy this week.
-Starting April 4th, 2016, the price of all courses published on Udemy’s platform will be capped at $50 (click here to see their official announcement).
-This was a big decision for them to make, one that will likely affect thousands of online instructors who are selling their courses on Udemy’s platform.
+Udemy, a popular online course marketplace, has been making a lot of changes to their course pricing model over the years.
+On April 4th, 2016, for example, they announced that the price of all courses sold on Udemy will be capped at $50 (click here to see their official announcement).
+This was a big decision for them to make, one that affected thousands of online instructors that are selling their courses on Udemy.

 One of the biggest concerns current Udemy instructors have is how this change will impact their sales.
-After all, many courses on Udemy are currently priced at several hundred dollars (up to a maximum of $300).
-With the new changes, they’ll be forced to bring it down to the same price as other courses.
+Prior to the pricing change, many courses on Udemy were selling their courses for several hundred dollars (up to a maximum of $300).
+With the new changes, they were forced to reduce their course prices to a maximum of $50 each.
+Understandably, many instructors were immediately upset about this.

-Understandably, many instructors are upset about this.
-In this post, we’re going to look at the arguments for and against Udemy’s pricing changes, and then talk about how you can actually use this to your advantage if you’re an online course instructor on Udemy.
+In this post, we’re going to look at the arguments for and against Udemy’s pricing changes, and then talk about how you can actually use their pricing model to your advantage as an instructor on Udemy.

 Why Udemy changed their pricing